 So, you’re a vegan.
 That doesn’t mean you don’t miss bacon.
 Even the most enlightened among us can’t help but crave a strip of savory bacon from time-to-time.
 There’s just something about its crispness, its saltiness, and that hint of smoke that make us hanker for it long past the bells of breakfast.

-This past week, vegan cook Tabitha Brown went viral on social media platform TikTok after her recipe for carrot “bacon” elicited some 12 million views, per PlantBasedNews.org.
+Back in April, vegan cook Tabitha Brown went viral on social media platform TikTok after her recipe for carrot “bacon” elicited some 12 million views, per PlantBasedNews.org.
 On IGTV, the same recipe video also yielded quite the response with 578,840 views and counting.
 Check out the clip below.

 So what is it, exactly about carrot-based bacon that makes our hearts sing so?
 (Okay, we love tempeh bacon, too.)
 As the maker of our go-to carrot “bacon” recipe, Chris Riley, culinary expert and founder of The Daring Kitchen has an inkling of a clue, having mastered a smoky, savory rendition of the vegan favorite.